awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 # Tutorial: Delegate Access to the Billing Console<a name="tutorial_billing"></a>

 AWS account owners can delegate access to specific IAM users who need to view or manage the AWS Billing and Cost Management data for an AWS account\.
-The instructions that follow will help you set up a pretested scenario so you can gain hands\-on experience configuring billing permissions, without concern for affecting your main AWS production account\.
+The instructions that follow will help you set up a pretested scenario\.
+This scenario will help you gain hands\-on experience configuring billing permissions without concern for affecting your main AWS production account\.

 This workflow has four basic steps\.